albiberto/usb-detector/README.md

    - ```cd ..```
    - ```cd UsbDetector.Client```
    - ```dotnet run```
 4. The client start and open window browser that show the succeed connection between client and worker.
-You can also open browser console to see "connection started" message
+You can also open browser console to see "connection started" message.

 ### React to Worker Push
-Now we have to add the piece of code, that manage when worker push us that the USB stick is inserted
+Now we have to add the piece of code that manages when worker push that the USB stick is inserted.
 1. prepare a variable where store serial number
    ```csharp
    private string? _serialNumber;
    ```
-2. In ```StartHubConnection``` in ```Index.razor``` page, we added ```_hubConnection.On``` extension method, change method with following
+2. In ```StartHubConnection``` in ```Index.razor``` page, we added ```_hubConnection.On``` extension method, change the method with the following code:
    ```csharp
    private async Task TryOpenSignalRConnection()
    {